commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 \newpage
 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>(\#tab:likesum)Negative likelihood values and percent of each component to the total likelihood.
+<caption>Negative likelihood values and percent of each component to the total likelihood.
 The data likelihood is the sum of all likelihood contributions from data.
 The difference between the total likelihood and the data likelihood is the contribution of penalized likelihoods, including recruitment and fishing mortality.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Likelihood component </th>